 “The CFPB has from time to time seen those debt collection activities in need of oversight to include first party as well as third party activities – so stay tuned for potentially more regulatory oversight of first party work.”

-If you’re interested in starting an EBO program or want to enhance what your current one, check out how FLOW Technology helped one company double payments collected and reduce unnecessary follow-ups with consumers.
+If you’re interested in starting an EBO program or want to enhance your current one, check out this guide on how Extended Business Offices can better serve patients.